 With changing trends in technology, the system of password and pins has also become obsolete.
 Passwords are no longer “strong” as anybody can hack them and get their hands on your private data.

 Hence, the demand for a stronger and safer security method arose.
 This led to the introduction of biometric technology.
 Ever since its inception, incidents like employee thefts, hacking, identity thefts and cybercrimes have reportedly decreased.
-According to Gartner, the global market of biometric technology is witnessing a compounded annual growth rate of 21.6 %.
+The global biometric technology market is predicted to increase from $23.4 billion in 2018 to $71.6 billion in 2024, thanks to developing technologies like affective computing and speech recognition, according to the report from BCC research.
 Thus, Biometric is a trending and reliable technology and is here to stay.

 Biometric characteristics comprise of fingerprints, hand or palm geometry, iris, veins and even face recognition.
 They are so distinguished that they cannot be copied or stolen like the passwords.
 This is the major reason why POS systems should be protected using biometric features instead of passwords.

 How can you make your POS safer using biometric technology?